Republic Stamping and Enameling: History and growth

-The Republic Enameling Plant initially employed 300 people at a new facility along a rail line at Harrison Ave S.W. and Navarre Road.
+The Republic Enameling Plant initially employed 300 people at a new facility located along a rail line at the intersection of Harrison Avenue Southwest and Navarre Road.
 The company enjoyed robust sales shortly after opening and several real estate developments were launched in the area to house workers, many of whom were European immigrants or had relocated from rural areas.
-In 1915, Republic Stamping purchased the General Stamping Co. of Canton for $1 million and was able to increase production to 160,000 pieces of enamelware daily.
-Republic operated the acquisition as an separate plant on the east side of Canton until closing it two years later and consolidating all production at its main location.
+In 1915, Republic Stamping acquired the General Stamping Co. of Canton for $1 million, enabling it to increase production to 160,000 pieces of enamelware per day.
+Republic operated the acquisition as a separate plant on the east side of Canton until closing it two years later and consolidating all production at its main location.
 In 1918, the company completed the addition of 184,000 square feet of floor space in two new facilities, including a conveyor belt system that eliminated miles of manual hauling by workers daily.
 By that year, Republic Stamping employed 1,000 people and was devoted to World War I government contracts for hospital and mess utensils.
 By the 1920s – boosted by tariffs that blunted competition from European manufacturers – the company was shipping pots, pans and other affordable kitchen utensils via rail throughout the country, including under the Old English Gray Ware brand.

 Republic continued to refine its production processes, replacing coal with oil to power the facility and improving the grounds around the plant to make them more attractive for workers on lunch breaks.
 Heavy activity at Republic Stamping plant also led to frequent blockages of Harrison Ave.
 S.W. as trains waited for loading at the factory.
 This led to the eventual construction of an underpass at that location.

 The company was headquartered on the seventh floor of the new First National Bank Building in downtown Canton, which opened in 1924.

 From the beginning, Republic Stamping employed many women, especially in the dipping department where pans were coated in liquid enamel, a task considered best suited to female manual dexterity.

 The company was unusual in that it gave employees a Christmas bonus of life insurance equal to their annual salary.
 Like many other Canton-area employers, Republic Stamping also hosted an annual summer picnic for employees at Myers Lake.
 Labor relations were generally congenial, although there was a brief wildcat strike in 1933 and a walkout in 1941.
-Republic was represented by the American Federation of Labor’s Council of Fabricated Metal, Dairy Gasoline Utensil & Enamel Workers local of the American Federation of Labor until the United Steelworkers of America became the representative after the company was sold.
+Republic was represented by the American Federation of Labor's Council of Fabricated Metal, Dairy Gasoline Utensil & Enamel Workers local of the American Federation of Labor until the United Steelworkers of America became the representative after the company was sold.